kgxsz/devops-101/part-four/README.md

 - once again, go to the `Stage Settings` under the `package` stage and select `Clean Working Directory`
 - don't forget to `Save`

 This stage is straight forward.
-We're packaging the application into a standalone uberjar, Leiningen does a great job of this and places it in the `part-four/application/target/uberjar` directory on the CI slave's file system.
+We're packaging the application with the Leiningen `uberjar` command.
+This command generates two  jars in `target/uberjar` relative to the application root directory.
+We're only interested in the uberjar (marked as standalone) because with that one we can run the application directly without worrying about boring things like classpath management.
 This is all good and well, but that uberjar isn't of much use just sitting there.
-What we really want is to make this uberjar available to later stages.
+What we really want is to make it available to later stages.

 #### Dealing with artifacts
 Typically, you have several stages that need to be executed sequentially in a single pipeline run.
-If you have multiple Go agents, you have to keep in mind that any agent can be assigned the next stage, you're not guaranteed to have the same agent executing every stage in a single pipeline run.
-This means that when a stage produces some kind of output, and we require that output as input to the next stage, we need to take that output and throw it up to the Go server, such that it can orchestrate where it will be needed next.
-These outputs are called artifacts, and you'll see a lot of these going around.
+If you have multiple Go agents, any agent can be assigned the next stage, you're not guaranteed to have the same agent executing every stage in a single pipeline run.
+This means that when a stage produces some kind of output, and we require that output as input to some later stage, we need to take that output and throw it over to the Go server, such that it can orchestrate where it will be needed next.
+These outputs are called artifacts, and you'll see a lot of these going around in the wild.

-In our case it's simple:
+In our case it's rather simple:

 1. the `package` stage produces an uberjar artifact
 2. we want to send that artifact up to the Go server for safe keeping